joseeden/All-Things-Terraform/lab12_Docker_Kubernetes_Env/README.md

 Enter file in which to save the key (/home/joseeden/.ssh/id_ed25519): ~/.ssh/tst-keypair
 ```

+Some sidenote: If you are using WSL2 on Windows, you could have two actual ".ssh" directory locations.

+- "/home/username/.ssh"
+- "/mnt/c/User/username/.ssh"

+This could cause some issue when you try connecting your VSCode to the remote instance via SSH since VSCode will be looking for the keypair in the "/mnt/c/.." directory while your key is in "/home/username/.ssh".

+As a workaround, make sure that the key is present in both directories.

 ### A Few Reminders

 A few reminders about this automation: